davidgilbertson/react-recollect/README.md

 > This section is for the curious, you don't need to know any of this to use
 > Recollect.

-The `store` object that Recollect exposes is designed to behave like a plain old JavaScript object, but it isn't.

 Every object you add to the Recollect store gets wrapped in a `Proxy`.
 These proxies allow Recollect to intercept reads and writes.
 It's similar to defining getters and setters, but far more powerful.